Backblaze/B2_Command_Line_Tool/changelog.d/+update_integration_tests.changed.md

-Update integration tests to use persistent buckets
+Update integration tests to use persistent buckets.